anh0001/affkernel/README.md

   high-resolution affordance map.
 Only matched (training) or top-*K* (inference) queries are decoded, so there is no region-proposal stage and no per-instance RoI recompute.
-- **Deterministic and real time.** 23.8 ms median latency, 42 FPS on a single RTX 6000 Ada at 640x640, fp32.
+- **Deterministic and real time.** 16.3 ms median latency, 62 FPS on a single RTX 6000 Ada at 640x640, fp32 — 12.7 ms and 78 FPS with fp16, CUDA graphs and
+  folded BatchNorm.
 No ensembling, no stochastic passes.
 - **Runs on the robot, not just the workstation.** 23 FPS end to end on a Jetson AGX Orin in under 250 MiB of GPU memory, for 0.0007 `F_beta^w` — see [Deployment on NVIDIA Jetson](#deployment-on-nvidia-jetson).